 The leadership style defines a leader.
 Of course, it always depends on the individual and the company.
 Leadership styles are extremely important components of human resource management.

 The individual leadership styles, which are explained below, are rather model-like and rarely occur in their actual form.
-As already mentioned, the reason lies in the situation.
-Qualifications, experience, demands, for example, influence the leadership style, so that mixed forms of leadership styles often emerge.
+As already mentioned, leadership styles are situational.
+Qualifications, experience or demands, for example, influence the leadership style, so that mixed forms of leadership styles often emerge.

 Leadership styles according to Max Weber

 About 100 years ago, sociologist Max Weber asked himself the question, “Why do people allow themselves to be controlled?”
 On the basis of the reasons he identified, the following leadership styles emerged: